gitbrave99/gitbrave99/README.md

 ## I am a FullStack developer

 ## My hobbies
+- In search of the meaning of life
 - Workout
-- Play the guitar, violin and bass
 - Read

 ## Learning